-Exclusive: EU regulators expected to clear $25 billion Abbott, St Jude deal: source
+Exclusive: EU regulators seen clearing $25 billion Abbott, St Jude deal: source

-EU antitrust regulators are expected to give conditional clearance to U.S. medical device maker Abbott Laboratories' (ABT.N) bid for peer St Jude Medical Inc (STJ.N), a person familiar with the matter said on Tuesday.
+(Reuters) - EU antitrust regulators are expected to give conditional clearance to U.S. medical device maker Abbott Laboratories' (ABT.N) $25 billion bid for rival St. Jude Medical Inc STJ.N, a person familiar with the matter said on Tuesday.

+A spokesman for the European Commission, which is due to decide on the deal by Nov.
+23, declined to comment.
+Abbott, which also makes prescription drugs and diagnostics, had no immediate comment.
+St. Jude officials could not be reached for comment.

+Abbott Chief Executive Miles White in October said he hoped to acquire St. Jude by the end of the year, despite lingering questions about the safety of its implantable heart devices.

-Abbott announced the $25 billion St Jude deal in April to expand its heart device business and help it compete against larger rivals Medtronic Plc (MDT.N) and Boston Scientific Corp (BSX.N).
+The suburban Chicago company announced the St. Jude deal in April to expand its heart device business and help it compete against larger rivals Medtronic Plc (MDT.N) and Boston Scientific Corp (BSX.N).

 The companies offered concessions to address the European Commission's concerns on Oct.
 31 but did not disclose details.

-However, two weeks before that, they announced the sale of some of their medical devices worth about $1.12 billion to Japanese company Terumo Corp (4543.T), saying that the move was part of their deal.
+However, two weeks before that, they announced the sale of some of their medical devices worth about $1.12 billion to Japanese company Terumo Corp (4543.T), saying the move was part of their deal.

 The all-cash transaction included St. Jude Medical's Angio-Seal and Femoseal vascular closure products and Abbott's Vado Steerable Sheath.